CampusDiscover - Campus info & social discovery App

 V1

-I started with a satellite map to make the campus feel real and recognizable.
-However, the heavy photo texture created too much visual noise, making the UI feel muddy and dated while distracting from the content.
+For the homepage icebreaker feature area, I started with a satellite map to make the campus feel real and familiar, but the heavy photo texture added visual noise, made the UI feel muddy and dated, and pulled attention away from the content.

-I started with a satellite map to make the campus feel real and recognizable.
-However, the heavy photo texture created too much visual noise, making the UI feel muddy and dated while distracting from the content.
+For the homepage icebreaker feature area, I started with a satellite map to make the campus feel real and familiar, but the heavy photo texture added visual noise, made the UI feel muddy and dated, and pulled attention away from the content.

-I started with a satellite map to make the campus feel real and recognizable.
-However, the heavy photo texture created too much visual noise, making the UI feel muddy and dated while distracting from the content.
+For the homepage icebreaker feature area, I started with a satellite map to make the campus feel real and familiar, but the heavy photo texture added visual noise, made the UI feel muddy and dated, and pulled attention away from the content.

 V2